gdh13/cybersecurity/PLAN.md

 # Xenon Cybersecurity Plan

-*Updated February 8th, 2019.*
+*Updated July 13th, 2020.*

 ## Schedule

 This document is reviewed quarterly.
-The next review will be in **Q2 2019**.
+The next review will be in **Q4 2020**.
 At this review:
  * Business Continuity Plans are to be reviewed and tested.
 (CAIQ: BCR-02)
  * Application and infrastructure [security baseline](PRACTICES.md#External_Monitoring) to be reviewed.
 (CAIQ: GRM-01)